mbagsik00/bitbucket-dora-metrics/README.md

 ![Dashboard](public/assets/dashboard.png)

+# How it works

+TBD

+# Limitations

+TBD

 # Authorization

 The authorization for the application is using Bitbucket app password.
 Click [here](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) and follow the instructions on how to generate app password on your bitbucket account.